High desert. Mountain culture. A race set in terrain where every loop feels like a real expedition.

 What to Bring

-Every team must arrive at the start line with the full required kit.
-Being prepared is part of Adventure Racing.
-Each athlete is responsible for themselves and their teammates on the course, proper gear is required.
+Every athlete must arrive at the start line with the full required gear list.
+Being prepared is part of adventure racing, and each athlete is responsible for themselves and their teammate on course.

-Harnesses and personal flotation devices (PFDs)are provided at the race venue.
-Racers are welcome and encouraged to bring their own if they have them.
+Harnesses and personal flotation devices (PFDs) are provided at the race venue.
+Do not bring your own unless we ask for it.

 Every course.
 Every location.
 Every year.